EEEManchester/git_for_ROS/README.md

 ## Config files, setup steps and .bashrc

-Currently on the Jackal, a bash script is used to setup environmental variables, see file in this repo for full example.
+Currently on the Jackal, a bash script is used to setup environmental variables, see source-jackal-env.sh in this repo for full example.

 Using environmental variables in a setup script to change URDF configuration:
+For example, using environmental variables set in source-jackal-env.sh, we can change the configuration of the URDF for the robot:

 ```xml